Maulorian/-Maulorian.github.io/index.md

 I'm a competitive gamer and usually competitive game happen in a multiplayer scenario where players are synchronized across machines to a game state that occurs on a centralized server.

 Because I like engineering problems, I had to learn how such a system works.
 As it turns out, **Game Networking** is a very hard engineering problem.
-For the game, I choosed to make a multiplayer mode of the famous game _Flappy Bird_, and called it Flappy Piggy Online.
+I choosed to make a multiplayer mode of the famous game _Flappy Bird_, and called it Flappy Piggy Online.

-During this project I had to learn about a lot of different techniques:
+During this project I had to learn about a lot of different networking techniques used in today's multiplayer game such as Counter Strike, Overwatch and Apex legends:
 - Client prediction
 - Server reconciliation
 - Game loops